dehwyy/react-redux-todo/README.md

 # PostList with sort/filter/adding/resort/removing(wip)
 ## Description:
-  Small website as some checkpoint in my learning React
+  Small website as some checkpoint in my learning of React
 ## Includes:
 - adding post
 - sorting posts